 ×

-May 2026 Report
+June 2026 Report

 Brokerage dominance

-By analyzing closed transaction data, the Relitix Market Share Index™ maps vastly different competitive landscapes shaping the nation’s top ten metropolitan areas.
+By analyzing closed transaction data, the Relitix Market Share Index™ maps vastly different competitive landscapes shaping the nation’s top fourteen metropolitan areas.
 While most regional leaders capture under ten percent of their local market, a deeper look reveals five distinct structural trends across these premier metros:

 • The Texas Divergence: State borders show completely contrasting environments, as tightly consolidated Austin stands in sharp contrast to a wide-open, highly fragmented Dallas-Fort Worth layout.